GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can roll off of surfaces shorter than your character (ex: dumpsters, cars, boxes)
 - you can see additional outlines when using radius-based skills by enabling color blind mode (Settings > Accessibility > Color Blind Mode), making it easier to use such skills
 - you can skip real-time cutscenes by dodge rolling or aiming
-- you can use non-broken armor plates or enemy skills to "extend" Negotiator's Dilemma copy damage
 - you can use drones to farm Memento trophies

 ### True Sons